-I always carry also: Sunglasses, mint, cereal bars, extra jumper or light sweater, a hat, and sometimes a travel pillow too.
+Other things that I also carry with me are sunglasses, mints, cereal bars, an extra jumper or light sweater, a hat, and sometimes a travel pillow too.

 – Antiseptic gel: Hand sanitizer is another necessary item to carry with you.
 Washing your hands isn’t always possible on the road.
 Also, add a face mask to this safety kit… well, you know why!